israelluis/MetabolicRateWalking/README.md

 Achilles and patellar tendons are known to be highly compliant and are suggested to play a key role in muscle energetics.
 We formulated an optimization routine to personalize Achilles and patellar tendon such that the simulated torque from the muscle-tendon actuators informed with EMGs better matches the inverse dynamic solution.
 The control of the nine muscles, i.e., muscle excitations, was constraint with recorded EMGs: biceps femoris long head, semitendinosus, vastus lateralis, intermedius, and medialis, tibialis anterior, gastrocnemius lateralis, and medialis, and soleus.
 Achilles and quadriceps tendon stiffnesses were added as design variables and optimized using various gait cycles simultaneously.
 <br>

 This script is derived from the implementation of the muscle redundancy solver from KULeuvenNeuromechanics.
-For more information about such computational tool, you can refer to their repository: https://github.com/KULeuvenNeuromechanics/MuscleRedundancySolver
+For more information about such computational tool, you can refer to their repository.
 <br>

 Our implementation differs in two aspects: